 OK, so you’re probably thinking that your blog team are banging on about this a bit too much, but it really does matter.
-Check out this article about tougher penalties for using your mobile at the wheel.
+Check out this article from the BBC about tougher penalties for using your mobile at the wheel.

-Think about the damage you could cause when your phone distracts you – and have a read of news stories like this.
+Think about the damage you could cause when your phone distracts you.
 Even if you take nothing else away from these articles, just stop and think about how much it could damage your future if you get caught using your phone.

 If you’re an experienced driver, the hit is six penalty points and a £200 fine.